hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 **Burn Time:** 2.5 (0.5 Liter)
 **Fuel:** Gas

 The MSR WindBoiler is the latest addition on the stove market from MSR.
 This stove is marketed to operate very well under windy conditions.
-The MSR Windboiler is currently our favourite stove on our trips even so it weights a little bit more than the other stoves.
+The MSR Windboiler is currently our favourite stove on our trips (for 2 person) even so it weights a little bit more than the other stoves.
+If you are traveling alone then the Jetboil MiniMo (see below) might be a good alternative.

 <a href="http://www.hikeventures.com/deals/#msr+reactor"><button class="btn btn-danger">Compare prices</button></a>